 Strategy lessons allow you to meet with a small group of writers during independent writing time.
 They're essentially small-group minilessons based on needs you notice several writers exhibiting.

 I recently tweaked some of the record-keeping forms I disseminate when I consult with teachers about conferring.
-Some of the forms now have space to record the mentor text a … Continue Reading Record-Keeping Forms
+Some of the forms now have space to record the mentor text a teacher studies in alongside a child in a conference or with a small group in a strategy lesson.
+I think it's important to keep track… Continue reading Record-Keeping Forms

-I had, what felt like every kid in my class, so many students who wanted to share after yesterday’s Writing Workshop, which was comprised of four strategy lessons.
-I was … Continue Reading Enthusiasm
+I had, what felt like every kid in my class, so many students who wanted to share after yesterday's Writing Workshop, which was comprised of four strategy lessons.
+I was pretty surprised that so many students wanted to share.
+My kids know that I pre-select the sharers, but regardless, still came up to me in… Continue reading Enthusiasm

-I’m giving my students the choice to sign-up for one of four strategy lessons after the minilesson is over tomorrow morning in Writing Workshop.
-You’ll find a Scribd Document below … Continue Reading Strategy Lessons for Writer’s Block
+I'm giving my students the choice to sign-up for one of four strategy lessons after the minilesson is over tomorrow morning in Writing Workshop.
+You'll find a Scribd Document below which contains the text, not the writing samples I'm using, for tomorrow's strategy lessons.
+(Note: The hyperlinks got wedged-into other words.
+Pardon their appearance!)

-As promised, I’m going to be blogging about a variety of sessions I attended at NCTE this past weekend.
-Some sessions dealt with the teaching of writing, while others dealt … Continue Reading I Can…
+As promised, I'm going to be blogging about a variety of sessions I attended at NCTE this past weekend.
+Some sessions dealt with the teaching of writing, while others dealt with 21st Century Literacy, Reading Workshop, and parent engagement.
+Yesterday morning I woke up early to attend "Assessment in the Reading Workshop," which was hosted… Continue reading I Can…

-Peek into two a strategy lesson and a conference I had during today’s Writing Workshop.
-1. Strategy Lesson With Ruth’s Blessing, I printed out her the Slice of Life Story … Continue Reading Peek In!
+Peek into two a strategy lesson and a conference I had during today's Writing Workshop.
+1. Strategy Lesson With Ruth's Blessing, I printed out her the Slice of Life Story (SOLS) she wrote about Sam's Nighttime Secret.
+I gathered four of my students together on the small rug of my classroom and handed them a… Continue reading Peek In!

-Strategy Lesson Record Sheet Originally uploaded by teachergal It’s always been tedious recording the teaching point from strategy lessons on three – five kids’ conference record sheets every time I … Continue Reading Keeping Records
+Strategy Lesson Record Sheet Originally uploaded by teachergal It's always been tedious recording the teaching point from strategy lessons on three - five kids' conference record sheets every time I conduct a strategy lesson.
+Therefore, I've decided to separate the strategy record logs from my conferring logs.
+I created the record sheet, right, inside of… Continue reading Keeping Records

-I just began an e-discussion with someone about whether or not teachers should check their students’ drafts (i.e., EACH STUDENT’S DRAFT) prior to allowing the kids to move forward and … Continue Reading Checking Drafts BEFORE Publishing
+I just began an e-discussion with someone about whether or not teachers should check their students' drafts (i.e., EACH STUDENT'S DRAFT) prior to allowing the kids to move forward and publish their work.
+We both think the same way: ABSOLUTELY!
+This absolutely needs to happen in order to ensure that not only is the child… Continue reading Checking Drafts BEFORE Publishing